 Systemwide Debt Securities are the general unsecured joint and several obligations of the Banks.
 Systemwide Debt Securities are not obligations of or guaranteed by the United States government.
 In addition, Systemwide Debt Securities are not the direct obligations of the Associations and, as a result, the capital of the Associations may not be available to support principal or interest payments on Systemwide Debt Securities.
 Systemwide Debt Securities are not required to be registered and have not been registered under the Securities Act of 1933.
 In addition, the Banks are not required to file and do not file periodic reports under the Securities Exchange Act of 1934.
 Systemwide Debt Securities have not been recommended by any federal or state securities commission or regulatory authority.
-Furthermore, these authorities have not confirmed the accuracy or determined the adequacy of any offering material.
-For additional financial information with respect to the Banks, see Note 21 to the accompanying combined financial statements.
+Furthermore, these authorities have not confirmed the accuracy or determined the adequacy of any offering material used in connection with the sale of such Systemwide Debt Securities.
+For additional financial information with respect to the Banks, see Note 22 to the accompanying combined financial statements.